 Dr. Myiesha Taylor: Turning Tragedy Into Inspiration For Millions

-The year 2017 marks the 25 anniversary of the Rodney King verdict and riots.
+It’s been over 25 years since the Rodney King verdict and riots.
 Like many of us, I can remember when I heard the verdict come down.
 It was April 29, 1992, and a jury had just acquitted four police officers caught on video beating motorist Rodney King.

 After seeing that video over and over and over again with officers beating a Black man who was already down sent a rage through the Black community and many of us just “knew” that officers would be convicted.
 But when the verdict came back not guilty, the Black folks erupted.